tinmanjs/PersonalDiary/README.md

 ### Challenge 11
 - Add navigation buttons for each user entry
-- In the handleForm() function, create a new variable named displayEntryButton.
+- In the handleForm() function, create a new variable named displayEntryButton
-- Use the document.createElement method to create an HTML button and make that the value of the new variable.
+- Use the document.createElement method to create an HTML button and make that the value of the new variable
-- Use the innerText property to set the button's inner text to "1";
+- Use the innerText property to set the button's inner text to "1"
-- Append the button to the entriesNav div we created on line 5.
+- Append the button to the entriesNav div we created on line 5

 ### Challenge 12
 - Increment the button count whenever the submit button is clicked
 - hint: use a variable to represent the displayButton.innerText value

+### Challenge 13
+- Add a click event listener to the displayEntryButton
+- Set the display property of the entryDiv to 'block' whenever it's clicked